alexxx-db/gnn-lvdr-pytorch/README.md

-Using MLflow to deploy Graph Neural Networks for Patient Recommendations
+Using MLflow to deploy Graph Neural Networks for Patient Recommendations, leveraging geospatial data, patient-provider relationship graphs and OMOP CDM data together with PyTorch and GraphSAGE.

 ## Architecture